biosails/pheniqs/docs/install.md

 # Build from Source

-## *Dependencies*
+## Dependencies

 Pheniqs depends on [HTSlib](http://www.htslib.org), [RapidJSON](http://rapidjson.org) and [zlib](https://zlib.net).
 HTSLib further depends on [bzip2](http://www.bzip.org), [LZMA](https://tukaani.org/xz) and optionally [libdeflate](https://github.com/ebiggers/libdeflate) for improved gzip compressed FASTQ manipulation.
-Pheniqs requires [HTSLib version 1.8](https://github.com/samtools/htslib/releases/tag/1.8) or later and [RapidJSON version 1.1.0](https://github.com/Tencent/rapidjson/releases/tag/v1.1.0) or later.
-The versions packaged in most linux distributions are very outdated and cannot be used to build Pheniqs.
+Pheniqs requires [HTSLib version 1.10.2](https://github.com/samtools/htslib/releases/tag/1.10.2) or later and [RapidJSON version 1.1.0](https://github.com/Tencent/rapidjson/releases/tag/v1.1.0) or later.

-## *Building with `pheniqs-build-api.py`*
+## Building with `pheniqs-build-api.py`

+A basic package manager is maintained for building Pheniqs from source on environments that can not easily satisfy the dependencies.
+Maybe you are deploying it on a cluster with limited permissions? or you are testing a particular revision? [pheniqs-build-api.py](https://github.com/biosails/pheniqs-build-api) is here to help!

-Pheniqs comes bundled with a Python3 helper tool called `pheniqs-build-api.py`.
-To build an entire virtual root of all the dependencies and compile a [statically linked](https://en.wikipedia.org/wiki/Static_library), portable, binary snapshot of the latest code against them simply execute `./tool/pheniqs-build-api.py build build/trunk_static.json` in the code root folder.
-The `build` folder contains several other configurations for official releases.
+`pheniqs-build-api.py` is a Python3 helper tool that builds an entire virtual root of all the dependencies and compiles a [statically linked](https://en.wikipedia.org/wiki/Static_library), portable, binary snapshot of the latest code against them.
+Simply execute `./pheniqs-build-api.py build`. `pheniqs-build-api.py` can check out and build any git revision of the code and it can build a dynamically linked version as well.
 Building with `pheniqs-build-api.py` does not require elevated permissions and is ideal for building an executable on cluster environments.

 >```shell
 % ./pheniqs-build-api.py build